 Sign language interpreters can be arranged for any public program with at least two weeks notice.
 Please call 603.669.6144 x119 to schedule.

 All interpretive videos are captioned or a written transcript is provided.
 A new mobile audio tour includes captioned information about select artworks in the collection.
-FM assistive listening devices (headsets and neck loops) are available for all public programs and tours of the museum.
+FM assistive listening devices (headsets and neck loops) are available for many public programs and tours of the museum.